 Urgent Matters to Consider During a Divorce

 Even if electronic snooping is not a factor, there are so many other urgent matters to attend to during the divorce process that it is frustratingly easy for individuals to let important issues “slip through the cracks.”
 When this occurs, an individual may not notice that his or her change in marital status has affected an influential area of life until a complication arises.
-For example, when spouses do not take time to specifically sort out their digital assets during the divorce process, they may find reasons to “kick” themselves later on.
+Our Austin, TX divorce lawyers share that when spouses do not take time to specifically sort out their digital assets during the divorce process, they may find reasons to “kick” themselves later on.
 Why is addressing digital assets during the divorce process so important?
 Think about every single digital account (financial, social media, personal, entertainment, file storage, business, etc.) you interact with on a regular basis.
 Now think about the untold number of consequences that could arise if you do not protect your privacy, your interests and your access to these accounts from the spouse you are divorcing.
 If you are heaving a sigh of frustration, please just know that you do not have to navigate the complexities of your divorce-related digital asset issues alone.
 An experienced Austin, TX divorce lawyer can help.

 Thinking about Divorce and Digital Assets